 If at any time a department experiences a breach or compromise of any payment information or related data or suspects that credit card information has been exposed, stolen or misused, that department must report the event immediately to their supervisor, CMS and ITS Information Security.
 CMS will then assess the situation in cooperation with ITS and invoke the necessary incident response plan.
 CMS will then notify the University’s acquirer.To notify CMS, please call 312-915-7438, email LUC-Payments@luc.edu, or fax 312-915-7773.
 To notify ITS Information Security, call 773-508-7373, email DataSecurity@luc.edu, or submit via https://www.luc.edu/its/uiso/contacttheuiso/report.shtml.
 Please do NOT disclose any credit card payment data in your notification.
 Please include the department name and contact number.

 The following Loyola policies must also be reviewed:

-Responsibilities of Credit Card Handlers and Processors (This document must be signed and submitted to CMS to complete this training.
-This form is required to be reviewed and signed annually.)
+Responsibilities of Credit Card Handlers and Processors This document must be reviewed, signed and submitted to CMS annually to complete PCI training.